Anxarden/brave-debloater/README.md

 > **Note:** Secure DNS is enforced, but you can choose your preferred DNS provider.
 ---

-## Features
+### ✨ Features

-- Disable Brave AI (Chat, Leo, Summarizer)
+- 🚫 Disable Brave AI (Chat, Leo, Summarizer)
-- Turn off Rewards, Wallet, and VPN
+- 💰 Turn off Rewards, Wallet, VPN, and Tor
-- Disable Telemetry (P3A, Stats Ping, Web Discovery)
+- 📊 Disable Telemetry (P3A, Stats Ping, Web Discovery)
-- Remove News, Talk, Speedreader, Playlist, Wayback Machine
+- 📰 Remove News, Talk, Speedreader, Playlist, and Wayback Machine
+- 🔒 Disable Autofill, Password Manager, and Translation
-- Enforce secure DNS via AdGuard (or your preferred DNS)
+- 🌐 Enforce secure DNS (customizable DoH provider)
-- Leave Shields and Sync untouched
+- 🛡️ Leave Shields and Sync untouched

 ---

-## Usage – Windows
+### 🪟 Usage – Windows

 1. Download the `brave-debloater.reg` file from the repo root.
 2. **Double-click** the file to import it into the Windows registry.
 3. **Restart Brave** (or Brave Portable) to apply the changes.
 4. Verify applied policies by visiting: `brave://policy/`

-## Usage – Linux
+### 🐧 Usage – Linux

 1. Download the `policies.json` file from the repo root.
 2. Create the managed policies directory (if it doesn't exist):